Michael Jones (Virginia politician): Virginia House of Delegates

 In 2021, Jones filed to run against incumbent state delegate Betsy Carr in the Democratic primary, but was disqualified by the Virginia State Board of Elections over paperwork issues.
 As a member of the Virginia House of Delegates, Jones serves on the following committees: Communications, Technology and Innovation, Counties, Cities and Towns, and Labor and Commerce.

 In January 2024, Nicole Jones was appointed to fill the 9th District seat.
 Despite sharing the same last name, they are not related.

 During the 2024 legislative session, Jones introduced House Bill 22 (HB22), which banned the manufacture, importation, sale, possession, or transfer of auto sears.
 The law classified violations as a Class 6 felony and took effect on July 1, 2024.

 In December 2024, Jones visited Red Onion State Prison following reports of self-harm among inmates.
 He later announced plans to introduce legislation limiting transfers of inmates to high-security facilities more than 75 miles from their home locality.
 The visit was part of ongoing conversations about correctional conditions in Virginia.

 In 2025, Jones introduced a bill which would have restricted universities from divesting from foreign countries that are not already subject to United States government sanctions as a counter to student protests calling for universities to divest from Israel; it did not receive a hearing.
 He also introduced a bill which would implement a plastic bag ban in grocery stores, requiring them to encourage reusable bag usage.

+Jones resigned his seat on December 9, 2025 after winning the Democratic firehouse primary for Virginia's 15th Senate district, which was vacated by Ghazala Hashmi after she was elected lieutenant governor.

+Virginia Senate

+On January 6, 2026, Jones won election to the 15th Senate district.